ekamperi/ekamperi.github.io/_posts/2020-12-15-cauchy-residue-theorem.md

 \int_{-\infty}^{\infty} \frac{\cos x}{(x^2+1)^2}\mathrm{d}x = \pi/e \simeq 1.156
 $$

 The relative error is $$\sim 2.16\%$$.
 That's not bad at all, given how many things we left out during our assumptions!
 Ugly?
-Perhaps, neat?
+Perhaps.
+Neat?
 Definitely!